 Marrakech souks: A budget travelers insight is an extension to budget traveling Marrakech: What to expect.

 The Marrakech souks are as famous as Moroccan tea.
-While the Medina might be the heart beat of Marrakech, the main square; (Jemaa El-fnaa) might be the vibrant ball of electricity, the souks are the pulsating epicentre of it all.
+While the Medina might be the heartbeat of Marrakech, the main square; (Jemaa El-fnaa) might be the vibrant ball of electricity, the souks are the pulsating epicenter of it all.

 Stepping into the Marrakech souks; which are the largest and busiest souks in Morocco, is like stepping into an enchanted world.
 The smells, the hustle bustle, the noise, and vibrant visual delights around can put you in a mesmeric trance and be quite overwhelming the first time (or even the second time.)

-The Marrakech souks are like no other, a unique experience however, in saying that this post is not about me over-glamorising them.
+The Marrakech souks are like no other, a unique experience, however, in saying that this post is not about me over-glamorizing them.
 This post is to give you an insight into what to expect in them.

 Where are the souks, how do you get into them?

 Getting into the souks is the easy part!
 It’s the getting out that’s the hard part – at first.

 The Marrakech souks are a labyrinth of interconnecting lanes and ally’s, which are filled with stalls and shops practically compressed into each other.
 At first glance, they seem to just mesh into one and it’s quite easy to lose yourself in them.
 However, once you have your bearings, navigating them becomes a little easier.

 As I mentioned in my previous post Budget traveling Marrakech: Inside the Medina, everything is in touching distance of the main square.
 The main entrances to the souks are found from the corners and side of the square.